 Balinese ride: rice fields, temples and markets

-Sana, one of the young guys who work at the small hotel Wawa Wewe IIA friend of mine, proposed me to go for a motorcycle ride in the interior of the Amed region (north-east of Bali).
-On the program of this ride: rice fields, temples, markets and... cockfighting (yes, I went back to an arena of gallinaceous, as in the Phillippines!).
+Sana, one of the young guys who work at the small hotel Wawa Wewe IIsuggested a motorcycle tour of the interior of the Amed region (north-east of the country).
+Bali).
+On the agenda: rice paddies, temples, markets and... cockfighting (yes, I found myself in a gallinaceous arena, as I'd been told). an the Philippines).

 Rice fields and market

-Here we are, under a grey sky, towards the heights.
-For the first time since my arrival, the weather is a little less nice.
-But it's not bad to ride.
+And so we set off, under a slightly grey sky, towards the heights.
+For the first time since my arrival, the weather's a little worse.
+But that's all to the good for riding.

 It's amazing, you just have to go a few kilometers inland to find yourself in a greener, more humid area.
 With pretty rice fields, bits of fresh and luxuriant forest.

-Second little stop at the Culik (pronounced "Tchoulik") market where I buy a scarf belt, to go with the sarong I will have to wear to the temple.
-The people are as always very nice and laugh well when I take my camera to point it on their stalls.
+Second stop at the Culik (pronounced "Tchoulik") market, where I buy a scarf belt to go with the sarong I'll have to wear to the temple.
+As always, the people are very friendly and have a good laugh when I pull out my camera and point it at their stalls.

 Prayer at Pura Lempuyang